prjct-samwest/docSlider/README.md

 ## License
 Created by SamWest.<br>
 Copyright (c) 2020 SamWest.<br>
-This software is released under the MIT License.
+This plugin is released under the MIT License.